Are there free ways to make money online?

 Now, if you can’t afford that, or want to use one of the popular free blogging platforms, here are some of the best free blogging sites that you can use to get started:

-Gigwalk: Gigwalk is a huge mobile work marketplace.
-You can use your Apple or Android powered smartphones to perform simple field work required, these could include mystery shopping, delivering items, testing mobile apps, taking photos, and more.
+- Gigwalk: Gigwalk is a huge mobile work marketplace.
+You can use your Apple or Android powered smartphones to perform simple tasks, these could include mystery shopping, delivering items, testing mobile apps, taking photos, and more.

 Get Paid to Answer Questions & Give Advice